ianfergu/File-Viewer/README.md

 # FileViewer

 A simple application that serves files and displays them in browser.
+Takes in a source directory and serves files in that directory to be viewed in a web browser.
+All files are expected to be txt files (no binary).

 ## Walkthrough
 ### Backend